halcy/halcy-de-blog/content/2017_01_22_first_post.md

 Title: Initial Post
 Tags: meta
+Filed: are slashdot style filed-under categories an integral part of this template? you bet!
+Date: 2017-01-22

 Hi!
 I'm halcy!
 If you're reading this, you probably know me already, or (as there surely are a lot of posts here now) like scrolling back in archives.
 I used to have a proper blog, but I got tired of it and deleted it, and it probably wasn't a very good blog anyways.